Resident Evil 4: "Hallucination" version

 The Hallucination version had only a basic story concept, having dropped the previous scenario penned by Noboru Sugimura of Flagship.
-In 2012, Resident Evil 3: Nemesis scenario writer Yasuhisa Kawamura said he was responsible for this version, as he wanted to make Biohazard 4 scarier "and suggested using a particular scene from the film Lost Souls, where the main character [...] suddenly finds herself in a derelict building with a killer on the loose.
+In 2012, Resident Evil 3: Nemesis (1999) scenario writer Yasuhisa Kawamura said he was responsible for this version, as he wanted to make Biohazard 4 scarier "and suggested using a particular scene from the American film Lost Souls (2000), where the main character [...] suddenly finds herself in a derelict building with a killer on the loose.
 An arranged version of this idea eventually turned into Hook Man.
 The idea went through several iterations as Mr. Sugimura and I carefully refined this world (which, I have to say, was very romantic).
 Leon infiltrates the castle of Spencer seeking the truth, while inside a laboratory located deep within, a young girl wakes up.
 Accompanied by a B.O.W. [an abbreviation for "Bio Organic Weapon" in the series' lore] dog, the two start to make their way up the castle.
 Unfortunately, there were many obstacles that needed to be overcome and the cost of development was deemed too expensive."
 Kawamura added he was very sorry and "even ashamed" that Mikami had to step in and scrap this version.
 After this attempt, the last cancelled revision featured classic zombies again.
 However, it was discontinued after a few months, and before it was ever shown to the public, as the developers felt it was too formulaic.